bpstarr/events/README.md

 # Events

 Boundless Events is a website where users can add, view and attend events.
-The users can also see what other's attending statuses are.
+The users can also see what others attending statuses are.
 ### Features ###

 * Implemented responsive-design using Bootstrap Javascript, and CSS to enhance the user experience on different size screens.
 This includes responsive images, navigation bar, certain text, a datetimepicker for dates, etc..